bit-broker/website/content/en/docs/coordinator/access.md

 HTTP/1.1 204 No Content
 ```

-The body of this response will contain the _new_ access key, which the user should utilize [to authorize](/docs/api-conventions/authorization/) their calls to the [Consumer API](/docs/consumer/).
+The body of this response will contain the _new_ authorization token, which the user should utilize [to authorize](/docs/api-conventions/authorization/) their calls to the [Consumer API](/docs/consumer/).
 For example:

 ```
 2f5ddf4b-e1cd-484f-a218-fdc4b27c5c02.ed46b1eb-01b8-46de-868a-f08a99416716.4f466f48-3e9b-4aa6-a94f-e0aab49d9b94